nexus

 git add .

-git commit -m 'a comment on what I edited just now`
+git commit -m 'a comment on what I modified just now`

 git push